kunamech/voidcord/README.md

 Main Features
 ===

-1. Neuralino uses Safari instead of Chromium, a high gain for performance and low-end users.
+1. Neuralino uses Safari's Webkit instead of Chromium, a high gain for performance and low-end users.
 2. Uses [Cumcord](https://cumcord.com)'s web plugin for modifications.
 3. Caches Discord's client scripts for faster load times.
 There is a simple cache server written in Node.js for that.
 (Will be rewritten in Rust)
 4. Follows KISS philosophy.
-You take it from barebones, extend and make it yours with custom CSS, scripts, web builds, mods, Fosscord & Litecord Instances and so on.
+You take it from barebones, extend and make it your with custom CSS, scripts, web builds, mods, Fosscord & Litecord Instances and so on.

 Cons
 ===

-1. Pure safari doesn't supports WebRTC and that means you won't be able to use Voice channels.
+1. This build of webkit doesn't supports WebRTC and that means you won't be able to use Voice channels.
 I will do my part for this issue later.
 2. Is buggy and you need to compile it for yourself.
 3. Might be a bit complicated for non-power users.